 41. And he came a third time, and said to them, “Sleeping on, and getting your rest.
 That is enough; the hour has come.
 Behold, the Son of man is betrayed into the hands of sinners.

 42.Get up.
 Let’s go.
 Behold, the one who betrayed me is near.”

 ¶43.
 And immediately, while he was yet speaking, Judas appeared, who was one of the twelve, and with him a large multitude with swords and clubs sent by the chief priests, and the scribes, and the elders.

 44. Now, the one who betrayed him had given them a cue, saying, “Whoever I kiss is the man.
 Arrest him, and lead him away under guard.”

 45. And when he had come, he went up at once to him, and said to him, “O Rabbi!
 Rabbi!”
 And he kissed him affectionately.

 46. Then they laid their hands on him and arrested him.

 47. But a certain one of those standing by, drawing a sword, smote the servant of the high priest, and took off his ear.

-48. And then Jesus answered and said to them, “Did you come out as against a bandit, with swords and clubs to capture me?
+48. And then Jesus answered and said to them, “Did you come out as against a robber, with swords and clubs to capture me?

 50. And then they all forsook him and fled.